-The M.S. degree program in biology admits students for a terminal degree only; students who may later wish to continue for a doctorate should enter the Ph.D. program initially.
+The M.S. degree program in biology is a terminal degree for students admitted into the MEB, neurobiology, or IEB Ph.D. programs who cannot complete the Ph.D. degree program for personal or medical reasons.

 The M.S. degree program is a non-thesis program but a paper, based on the student's original research investigation of a selected program in biology, constitutes one of the requirements.
-Each student must take 8 units of biology graduate core courses (BISC 582, BISC 584 and BISC 585) or neurobiology courses (NEUR 524 and either NEUR 531 or NEUR 532), two seminars and additional graduate courses or research units for a minimum of 24 units.
+Each student must take 7-8 units of biology graduate core courses (BISC 582, BISC 584 and BISC 585) or neurobiology courses (NEUR 524 and either NEUR 531 or NEUR 532), two seminars and additional graduate courses or research units for a minimum of 24 units.
 Students also must satisfy the residency and other requirements of the Graduate School.
 Further details of these requirements are contained within each graduate program's particular requirements and policies.